mattzeunert/mattzeunert.github.io/_posts/2017-10-29-javascript-free-todo-app.md

     <img src="/img/todo-css/todo-css.gif"/>
 </div>

 How does this work?
-Here's the short version: it uses a combination of pre-rendered HTML, the CSS sibling combinator (`~`), CSS counters, and the `:checked`, `:target` and `:requrired` pseudo selectors.
+Here's the short version: it uses a combination of pre-rendered HTML, the CSS sibling combinator (`~`), CSS counters, and the `:checked`, `:target` and `:required` pseudo selectors.
 The rest of this post will go into more detail.

 [Try out the app](http://www.mattzeunert.com/TodoCSS/#/)
 [Read the full source](https://github.com/mattzeunert/CSS-Todo-App)